 Each and every sample came back fluoride-free, confirming that green coffee beans also do not contain fluoride.

 The goal here is to enjoy a cup of coffee while minimizing the effect it has on your health.
 And a coffee that does not contain fluoride, pesticides and other toxins is a great place to start.

 So after going through more coffee than I could have ever imagined, a few brands stuck out.

 Natural Force and Clean Coffee Co are by far the best quality, pride themselves in doing it the right way and most importantly, make their coffee quality lab results available to the public.
 While a cheaper but great alternative would be Kicking Horse.

 At this point you’ve learned everything you need to know about fluoride in coffee.

-So I’d highly suggest visiting the fluoride detox page, where you’ll go through the 8 steps to completely eliminate fluoride exposure and detox your body of stored fluoride.
+So I’d highly suggest visiting the fluoride detox page, where you’ll go through 10 steps to completely eliminate fluoride exposure and detox your body of stored fluoride.

 Anyways, that’s all for this article.

 If you have a few seconds, share this article with your friends and family using the blue sharing buttons below.
 It’s greatly appreciated and with so many people drinking coffee nowadays, you’re bound to help someone by sharing this information.